IncentEdge

 Minimum qualifying emissions intensity

-The Treasury Department's final 45V rules (January 2024) established additionality, temporal matching, and geographic deliverability requirements for electrolytic hydrogen to qualify for the credit.
-These rules are designed to ensure that clean hydrogen production genuinely reduces grid emissions.
+The Treasury Department's final 45V rules (January 2024) established additionality, temporal matching, and geographic deliverability requirements for electrolytic hydrogen.
+These rules ensure that clean hydrogen production genuinely reduces grid emissions.

 New Build Requirement